innovativemedicine/haplorec-wui/srcDoc/overview.rst

 **haplorec**: backend
   * scraping data from pharmgkb
   * validating pipeline input
-  * running stages of the pipeline for a specific job
+  * running stages of the pipeline for a job using input (streams / files / iterable data) for dependencies in the graph
   * saving results of each pipeline stage into the appropriate table
   * generating reports for a job
   * algorithms for mapping a dependency graph onto a cartesian coordinate system

 **haplorec-wui**: web user interface
-  * creating a job from input files
+  * creating a job from files submitted in a form
   * viewing the status of a running job
   * viewing the results of different stages
   * downloading reports for a job